What does the Bible say about Generosity? 5 Powerful Bible Verses

 What does the Bible say about generosity?
 I experienced an example of Biblical generosity during a special encounter with a little boy in a remote village in Honduras.

-When I wonder, what is generosity, I am reminded of the small boy on a Honduran mountainside.
+When I wonder, what is generosity, I am reminded of a small boy on a Honduran mountainside.

 We stopped as she pointed to a small, clay house where my mother and her eleven siblings were raised.
 It was a primitive structure with dirt floors and an open fire burning.